How to Cook Pumpkin? Learn the easiest ways with this easy, step by step tutorial. Roast, boil/ steam, microwave or Instant Pot them.

 To boil / steam pumpkin

 You can also cover with water and bring the pot to boil.
 Then boil the chunks until they are soft, about 15 minutes.
+This method will produce a more watery consistency.
+If it is very watery, strain the water out using a salad spinner or wrap in cheesecloth or a fine mesh sieve to remove some of the water.

 Cut fruit in half.
 Peel (we find a y peeler works best for this job).
 Cut pumpkin in chunks.
 Place in a microwave safe bowl.
 Cover with paper towel or waxed paper.
 Microwave for about 5 minutes per pound.
 Stir up pumpkin pieces often to ensure even cooking.